anismanis/cute-animal-trading-card/README.md

 Simply open in browser to see a cute sandcat trading card.

-Based on the Udacity project Pixel Art Maker
+Based on the Udacity project Animal Trading Card